LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 Because of the enormous number of English teachers and learners, there are quite a few multi-skill collections for ESL.
 A few, such as www.manythings.org by the Kelly brothers (http://aitech.ac.jp/~lkelly/ and http://aitech.ac.jp/~ckelly/) are mostly labors of love for students and colleagues around the world; often, however, these are commercial, aimed at getting "eyeballs" for advertisers.
-Some of these are divided by skills and have examples of web-based materials: see for example www.eslgold.com or http://esl.about.com or just type "ESL" plus the skill you're interested in into Google.
+Some of these are divided by skills and have examples of web-based materials: see for example www.eslgold.com or just type "ESL" plus the skill you're interested in into Google.
 Collections for other commonly taught languages can be found in a similar way.
-One type of collection is a portal, which is a website that has a large number of links to other websites, such as www.rong-chang.com.
+Some have links to external websites (commonly called portals), some have only their own material, and some have both, such as www.rong-chang.com.

 Listening is potentially one of the most promising areas for CALL development.
 This is because multimedia computing has everything standard audio and video have with the addition of a variety of meaning technologies such as text support, hyperlinked glossaries, and even translations.
 Listening activities typically involve presentations followed by comprehension questions--some also include full or partial dictations.
 One type of presentation specific to CALL is the punctuated presentation, in which the flow is interrupted at intervals to ask questions along the way.
 This in theory encourages more focused attention and allows a learner to get a check on understanding early in the activity.
 This technique was popularized in products by DynEd beginning around 1990.
 Surprisingly few multimedia programs have followed their example.

 An example of a course website for one of my recent listening classes is at www.stanford.edu/~efs/693b/.
 The notes have both links and examples of listening assignments.
 Good sites for authentic videos are www.ted.com, http://ecorner.stanford.edu, and www.cnn.com/studentnews.
 Authentic podcasts for listening can be found at https://www.scientificamerican.com/podcast/60-second-science/ among other sites.
 There are also a number of useful dedicated ESL listening sites: three well-established ones are www.esl-lab.com, www.englishlistening.com, www.elllo.org, and www.englishbaby.com.